 heatdb is a public directory of exposure data sources as well as available tools for exposure

 The Human Exposure Assessment Tools Database (heatDB) is a resource for risk assessors to use to quickly search and locate human exposure tools and data available in the public domain.
 Available sources of exposure data have been gathered, structured and categorised into a harmonised system.
 Additionally, available tools for exposure assessment were gathered and categorised into the same system.
 This allows risk assessors to quickly review what data sources and tools are available for given purposes and to have guidance on their appropriate use using a tiering system.
-In parallel with this database, a report was developed providing analysis, discussion and case studies demonstrating different uses of some the different tools and data sources (available on the main ECETOC website).
+In parallel with this database, ECETOC Technical Report no.126 was developed providing analysis, discussion and case studies demonstrating different uses of some the different tools and data sources (available on the main ECETOC website).
 There are hundreds of identified sources of human exposure data and tools in heatDB.
 Users can register for free, login and use the database as required.
 There is a quick and very responsive search box which searches on all fields and provides results instantaneously.
 Additionally, there is a message board where users can leave suggestions for improvements to the database or identify new data sources and tools to include in future versions.